 I’ve been to quite a few places, but I can hand on heart say that there’s not a landscape that I’ve seen quite like the Scottish highlands.

 Driving from Perth to the west coast took us through the Trossachs National Park where we were greeted with views like this.

-We stopped off at a few points on the journey to take some photographs.
+Since I had packed my DSLR, we stopped off at a few points on the journey to take some photographs.
 One of those places was Kilchurn Castle on the edge of Lochawe.